 How much does it cost?

-This is the only amount due to our office to represent you and your spouse from the moment you hire us until your spouse enters the United States.
+This is the only amount due to our office to represent you and your spouse from the moment you hire us until your spouse is approved for permanent resident status.

-Our services include expert preparation and expedited submission of the USCIS petition; unlimited consultations with myself via telephone & e-mail; constant updates on the status of your case; timely notification of changes in immigration laws and procedures; as well as attentive support throughout the National Visa Center and embassy interview process.
+Our services include expert preparation and filing of both I-212 waiver and the spouse visa (if necessary); unlimited consultations with Attorney Michael Cho via telephone & e-mail; constant updates on the status of your case; timely notification of changes in immigration laws and procedures; as well as attentive support throughout the National Visa Center and embassy interview process.

 Other immigration attorneys routinely engage in the practice of charging double fees: one to file the USCIS petition and another to support your spouse during the consular interview phase.
 We firmly believe in providing our clients trusted and experienced legal representation from start to finish at a single affordable fee.

-We will represent you and your spouse from the moment you hire us until your spouse safely arrives into the United States.
-More importantly, our focus on representing the immigration needs of international couples has allowed us to maintain a 99% success rate on all spouse visa petitions prepared and filed by our firm since 2002.
+We represent you and your spouse from the moment you hire us until your spouse safely arrives back into the United States.
+More importantly, our focus on representing the immigration needs of international couples has allowed us to maintain a very high success rate on all I-212 waiver applications we prepared and filed since 2002.